aurafinance/aura-contracts/README.md

 ## Notes

+### Warnings

 -   auraBAL and vlAURA reward contracts are not on the 4626 standard

--   StashToken contracts are not ERC20 compliant. `convex-platform/contracts/contracts/StashToken.sol`
+-   StashToken contracts are not ERC20 compliant. `convex-platform/contracts/contracts/StashToken.sol` it is designed to interact only with VirtualBalanceRewardPool and ExtraRewardStashV3.
-    The primary place this warning needs to go is on the , VirtualRewardsPool and the ExtraRewardsStash, in the places that the extraRewards are used.

-Projects wishing to integrate should be aware that any extra rewards added on to pools are non-ERC20 compliant.
-To get the actual reward token, they need to look at the stashToken.baseToken
+    Any `extraRewards` is distributed by a VirtualBalanceRewardPool, which is linked to a StashToken, the StashToken wraps the `extraReward` as a `baseToken`.